 During the 1948 Arab-Israeli war, the Soviet Union provided diplomatic and military support for the new Jewish state.
 Many Israelis, echoing Soviet propaganda, promoted the idea that the defeat of the imperialist powers in the Middle East and the collapse of their corrupt lackeys in the Arab world -- including in Palestine -- would help usher in a new age of cooperation between progressive Israelis and Palestinians.
 It didn't happen.

 Throughout the Cold War, a mirror-image fantasy popular in Jerusalem and Washington blamed Soviet support for Arab radicals as the driver of the Arab-Israeli conflict.
 According to this argument, Palestinian nationalism was simply another radical Marxist-oriented movement controlled by Moscow.
-Seeing the Arab-Israeli confrontation as a minor sideshow to the larger U.S.
+Seeing the Arab-Israeli confrontation as a minor sideshow to the larger U.S.-Soviet struggle, Washington treated Israel's creeping annexation of the West Bank with benign neglect and gave Israel a yellow light to invade Lebanon in 1982 -- leading to disastrous consequences in

 - Full website and iPad access